-The challenges inherent to integrating renewable energy into utility power grids will be in focus at the Renewable Energy Integration & Energy Storage Conference from 15-17 October in Amsterdam.
-The event will take place as part of the European Utility Week, attended by 8000+ smart energy professionals.
+Amsterdam, The Netherlands — (METERING.COM) — September 30, 2013 – The challenges inherent to integrating renewable energy into utility power grids will be in focus at the Renewable Energy Integration & Energy Storage Conference, taking place as part of European Utility Week 2013 from October 15-17 in Amsterdam.

-“Over the past decade we have seen an explosive growth of renewable energy markets”, says Elly Kreijkes, producer for the Renewable Energy Integration & Energy Storage Conference.
-She continues: “supportive government policies, rising costs of conventional energy and new technology improvements have contributed to the dramatic growth levels.
-But, with the increase of renewables comes huge logistical and technical challenges in adapting the existing infrastructure.
+“Over the past decade we have seen an explosive growth of renewable energy markets,” says Elly Kreijkes, producer for the Renewable Energy Integration & Energy Storage Conference.
+“Supportive government policies, rising costs of conventional energy and new technology improvements have contributed to the dramatic growth levels.
+But with the increase of renewables comes huge logistical and technical challenges in adapting the existing infrastructure.
 European utilities in particular have to invest in the grids.
 And renewable integration is not just about hardware but also about how power markets function.
 There are many options available for utilities to balance variable renewables and each grid is unique so that solutions will be diverse.”

 Main challenges to renewable integration

-“Variability of RES (Renewable Energy Systems) infeed is a real challenge for system stability”, says Hubert Lemmens, Chief Innovation Officer, Elia Group, Belgium and speaker in October.
-He explains: “in order to cope with this challenge, RES have to participate in delivery of system services, consumers have to be incentivized to concentrate power consumption when it is available, storage has to go down the price curve and for the periods with low RES, biomass and gas fired plants have to fill the gap.”
+“Variability of renewable energy systems infeed is a real challenge for system stability,” notes Hubert Lemmens, chief innovation officer of Elia Group, Belgium and a speaker at the conference.
+He explains: “In order to cope with this challenge, RES have to participate in delivery of system services, consumers have to be incentivized to concentrate power consumption when it is available, storage has to go down the price curve, and for the periods with low RES, biomass and gas fired plants have to fill the gap.”

-He says in order to connect all these resources to the European level, strong Trans-European grids have to be built.
-“Public acceptance of all these infrastructure (generation, storage, transmission and distribution grids) and affordability for the EU economy are additional challenges,” states Lemmens.
+He says in order to connect all these resources at the European level, strong trans-European grids have to be built.
+“Public acceptance of all these infrastructures (generation, storage, transmission and distribution grids) and affordability for the EU economy are additional challenges,” states Lemmens.

 Holistic view needed

-Another headlining speaker at the upcoming Renewable Energy Integration & Energy Storage Conference is Catarina Naucler, Nordic Smart Grid Development Lead at Fortum Distribution in Sweden.
+Another speaker at the conference is Catarina Naucler, Nordic Smart Grid development lead at Fortum Distribution in Sweden.
 She states that the main renewable energy integration challenge will be for the industry “to have a holistic view of the transformation of the energy system.
 Investments will be needed in the whole system and subsidies in one part of the system will drive even more investments in another part.
 It is a challenge to fund all needed investments and a holistic view among decision makers and industry is the key.”

 Role of energy storage in the future